Christian-Braga/Google-Playstore-Project/README.md

-This is the project for the programming and database exam, programming module.
+Project for the programming and database exam, programming module.
 Data Science Degree 2024.

 PROJECT FILES = is the folder that contains all the files of the project (code ,graphs ,datasets etc..)